 The project on Europe and the World is a multitier endeavor founded within the Liechtenstein Institute with the intent of developing a deeper understanding of how an ever-changing Europe is understood by its neighbors and the world, with a special focus on the EU and its role as a supranational organization, its geopolitical strengths and weaknesses, and its relation to broader Europe.

-The Project on Self-Determination, Environment, and Migration explores the intersection between self-determination and the topical concerns of migration, sustainable development, and the environment.
+The project on Environment and Migration explores the intersection between self-determination and the topical concerns of migration, sustainable development, and the environment.

 The project on Generational Perspectives on National and International Security aims to offer an audible voice to the next generations of leaders to develop an inclusive definition of security while fostering dialogue and mutual trust within and across generations regarding domestic and foreign security challenges.
 The project objective is to provide young people with the opportunity to develop effective international collaboration on contemporary security issues and to better understand how perception informs reality.
 It is a self-directed and self-initiated undertaking.